-As the holidays draw near and 2020 comes to a close, it’s time to make some serious headway with our holiday gift lists.
-Modern cell phone cameras have gotten pretty good in recent years, with some standouts such as the iPhone 12 Pro Max even offering sensor-shift image stabilization, Dolby Vision HDR, and advanced computational photography.
+As the 2021 holiday season draws near, it’s time to make some headway with our gift lists.
+Modern cell phone cameras have gotten pretty good in recent years, with some standouts such as the iPhone 13 even offering sensor-shift image stabilization, Dolby Vision HDR, and advanced computational photography.
 But if you’re looking for the absolute best image quality and video capture, you’re still better off with a dedicated camera instead.

 What type of camera is best?

-A few years ago, this used to be a very simple question to answer: If you wanted the very best image and video quality, you’d get a full-frame DSLR camera such as the Canon 6D.
-If you cared about image quality but wanted something a bit smaller, you’d get a mirrorless camera with interchangeable lenses like the Sony Alpha A6400.
+A few years ago, this used to be a very simple question to answer: If you wanted the very best image and video quality, you’d get a large DSLR camera such as the Canon 80D or the Nikon D90.
+If you cared about image quality but wanted something a bit smaller, you’d get a mirrorless camera with interchangeable lenses, like the Sony Alpha A6400.
 And if you wanted the best action camera, you’d get the latest GoPro camera.

 Today, the photography landscape is a little different.
-Mirrorless cameras have largely caught up with DSLRs when it comes to sensor and autofocus technology.
+Mirrorless cameras have caught up with DSLR cameras when it comes to sensor and autofocus technology.
 And for many, smaller bodies and lenses have made mirrorless cameras the ideal choice.
-Conversely, DSLRs have long been too expensive for casual photographers, but they’ve gotten cheaper than ever in the last few years.
+Conversely, DSLR cameras have long been too expensive for casual photographers, but they’ve gotten cheaper than ever in the last few years.

 So which camera is best?
 For most people who want great image and video quality from a compact device, mirrorless cameras are best.
-But there simply is no one-size-fits-all “best camera” — and that’s a good thing because it means we have more choice as consumers.
-Instead, picking the “best” camera means choosing based on the types of pictures and video you’ll be taking, as well as how much money you want to spend to get those results.
-And thanks to recent advancements in sensor and lens technology, you’ll get stellar image quality with almost any modern camera.
+But there simply is no one-size-fits-all “best camera” — so picking the “best” camera means choosing based on the types of pictures and video you’ll be taking, as well as how much money you want to spend.
+And thanks to recent advancements in sensor and lens technology, you’ll get stellar image quality from any camera on this list.

 Mirrorless cameras are very similar to DSLR cameras.
 DSLRs and mirrorless cameras use interchangeable lenses to focus your picture onto an image sensor.
 These sensors range in size, with the most common formats being APS-C and full-frame (35mm).
 The bigger the sensor, the better the image quality and low-light performance — but this also leads to more expensive cameras and larger lenses at equivalent focal lengths.